fitzroyacademy/web-app/README.md

 The above might read as _"I speak Khmer as a first language, but want to see subtitles and read transcripts in English, to improve my English."_

-Let's mash this against an example lesson with it's translations:
+Let's mash this against an example lesson with its translations:

 ### Example translations available: